 - Management of Companies and Enterprises

-Management of companies and enterprises includes holding securities and equity interests in companies.
-Accountants provide financial and accounting services in this industry.
+This industry includes establishments that hold securities and equity interests in companies.
+Accountants in this area provide financial and accounting services.

 - Insurance and Employee Benefit Funds